JasonRawlins/Gedcom/README.md

 	1 NAME John /Doe/
 	1 SEX M

-The NAME substructure then has two sub records of its own: GIVN and SURN.
+The NAME substructure then has two subrecords of its own: GIVN and SURN.
 1 NAME John /Doe/
 	2 GIVN John
 	2 SURN Doe